IMERSS/biodiversity-change-protocol/content/en/docs/mapping_habitat/_index.md

 Habitat can be represented in many ways, ranging from complex species distribution models to relatively simple ecosystem mapping or site classification data.

-In this tutorial, we use high resolution () site classification mapping to map habitat for our target species.
+In this tutorial, we use high resolution (1:5,000 scale) site classification mapping to map habitat for our target species.
 This spatial data takes the shape of polygons circumscribing different ecosystem types or areas of land use.
-For many regions, there exist databases where this type of spatial data can be accessed.
+This versatile approach should be accessible to many communities, wherever land classification or terrestrial ecosystem mapping data are available.
+Otherwise, habitat can be mapped based on orthoimagery generated using a variety of methods (*e.g.*, satellite, drone).

 ### Filtering site classification mapping based on habitat types for target species